Sana ay Ikaw na Nga (2012 TV series): Casting

 Andrea Torres and Mikael Daez were chosen to play Cecilia and Carlos Miguel, respectively.
 The two are very happy and beyond grateful that their mother studio is trusting them with their own drama series.

 Torres underwent several acting workshops as her preparation for her role.

 Prior to this project, Torres once got so depressed at work that she even thought of quitting show business.
 She stated: "There was a point when I asked myself if I really had a future here.
 I gave myself until age 24 or 25.
 If nothing happened, I'd start looking in another direction".
 Until her big break had finally come.
 "I waited for this for so long!
 It's a good thing I didn't lose hope or just decided to quit.
 I'm glad I still believed this would happen to me.
 And now I’m feeling the pressure.
 I'm working twice as hard to prove that I deserve it", she added.

-Music

-The series uses the song "Ikaw na Sana", a Vehnee Saturno original piece.
-Mark Bautista and Rachelle Ann Go performed the song.